 Focus on Evidence 2–1

 A Translation Journey: The Lipid Hypothesis

 It was more than 100 years ago, in 1913, that a young Russian experimental pathologist named Nikolai Anitschkow reported that feeding rabbits a high-cholesterol diet produced arterial plaques that resembled those in human atherosclerosis.6 The disease had been well described in the medical literature by then, but was considered to be a predictable and nontreatable consequence of aging.
-At the time, one of the leading hypotheses as to its pathogenesis was that it was the result of excessive intake of animal proteins, and several scientists were attempting to provide evidence by feeding rabbits diets rich in milk, eggs, and meat, which did lead to vascular abnormalities.
-And ...
+At the time, one of the leading hypotheses as to its pathogenesis was that it was the result of excessive intake of animal proteins, and several scientists were attempting to provide evidence by feeding rabbits diets rich in milk, eggs, and meat, which did lead to vascular ...